 Since 1983, the Infocom Group has contributed to innovations in society through advancements in ICT, providing solutions and services to customers through information and communications.

-Today, we provide IT services to regular corporations, mobile phone providers, medical institutions, public agencies, educational institutions, and research facilities.
-We also offer consumer services that include content distribution and e-commerce, accessible through mobile devices.
+Today, we provide IT services to medical institutions, regular corporations, public agencies, educational institutions, and research facilities.
+We also provide services such as Mecha Comic, the e-comic distribution service for comsumers.

 President and CEO